kazantip151/rick-and-morty-api/README.md

 # Rick and Morty API

-The Rick and Morty API allows you to access information about characters, locations, and episodes from the Rick and Morty show.
+The Rick and Morty API allows you to access information about characters, locations from the Rick and Morty show.

 ### Building the Docker Image